kristinemlarson/gnssrefl/README.md

 # Helper Codes

 **daily averages** is a helper code for cryosphere people interested in daily snow accumulation.
-It can be used for lake levels.
-It is not for tides!
+It can be used for lake levels. **It is not to be used for tides!**

 **download_rinex** can be useful if you want to download RINEX v2 or 3 files (using the version flag) without using the reflection-specific codes.
 Sample calls: